 In Italian, primavera (pree-muh-VEHR-uh) means ‘spring style;’ in recipes, it refers to fresh vegetables.
-In this pasta recipe, broccoli, carrots, red pepper, and zucchini are perfect examples of spring vegetables.
+This pasta recipe has broccoli, carrots, red pepper, and zucchini which are perfect examples of spring vegetables.

 At it’s most basic, Pasta Primavera is a dish where fresh, tender, bite-sized vegetables are front and center.
 The pasta can be tossed in a lighter, olive-oil-based sauce, or a creamy Alfredo sauce with Parmesan cheese and cream.

 The recipe has an interesting history.
 In 1975, Sirio Maccioni, a prominent New York chef, took a job cooking at the summer home of an Italian aristocrat.
 The summer home was located on Robert’s Island in Nova Scotia.

 After cooking a lot of heavy and rich game for the guests, everyone cried out for something different, and Pasta Primavera was born.
 It quickly was introduced to the New York dining scene and became the talk of the town, almost overnight.
 Along with quiche, fondue, and carrot cake, Pasta Primavera was a standard 1970s menu item.

 Come to think of it, the 1970s had a lot going on!

 What’s the difference between Pasta Primavera and Alfredo?

 With primavera, the focus is on the vegetables themselves.
 Generally the vegetables used are broccoli, carrots, peas, onions, bell peppers, asparagus, mushrooms, zucchini, and tomatoes.

 Usually, the dish is tossed in a butter, cream, and Parmesan cheese sauce, like an Alfredo sauce, but it doesn’t have to be—it can be olive oil based, too.